cascaderainfall/cascaderainfall.github.io/content/posts/how-to-anonymous-google-account.md

 ---
 title: "How to Create and Use a Google Account Anonymously on GrapheneOS"
 date: 2023-02-05
-draft: true
+draft: false
 tags: [GrapheneOS, Google, Anonymity]
-author: ["cascade", "Netcake"]
+author: ["Cascade", "Netcake"]
 ---